CumulusNetworks/docs/content/cumulus-netq-413/Monitor-Operations/Monitor-Switches.md

 {{<figure src="/images/netq/hist-compare-413.png" alt="histogram comparison of the same device with different time parameters" width="1100" height="500">}}

 The y-axis represents the values contained in bins 0 through 9.
-The hostname associated with the port is displayed on the x-axis.
+The switch's ports are displayed on the x-axis.
 Hover your mouse over the data to view the associated port name, count data, bin number, and LLDP peer.

 ## Related Information